damonliuchn/ResProguardInGradle/README.md

 # ResProguardInGradle
-when run "gradle assembleXX" ,auto do resource proguard and sign.
+when run gradle assemble task ,auto do resource proguard and sign.

 #Usage:

 1、download resourceproguard.zip and extract it to your_android_studio_project/app/doc

 2、input "apply from: './doc/resourceproguard/resourceproguard.gradle'" to your build.gradle in your_android_studio_project/app.

-3、run your app or gradle assembleDebug or gradle assembleRelease ,this gradle script will auto do resource proguard and sign.
+3、run your app or gradle assembleDebug or gradle assembleRelease ,this gradle script will auto do resource proguard , 7zip , zipalign and sign.

-4、The signature of generated apk is the same as the signature of you provided APK.
+4、detect signature config and scheme version automatically, support APK Signature Scheme v2.

 #Other:

 1、the resource proguard engine use [AndResGuard](https://github.com/shwenzhang/AndResGuard)

 2、you can config the resource proguard in your_android_studio_project/app/doc/resourceproguard/config.xml